 Keeping a journal, a diary, and even an online blog, are all forms of intrapersonal intelligence.
 Taking time to acknowledge your ideas and put them to paper is a powerful process of self-reflection and can help you stay in touch with your inner passions and instincts.

 What does it mean to have this form of intelligence?

 Believe it or not, intrapersonal intelligence is an underdeveloped skill for many of us.
 Everyone possesses a form of intrapersonal intelligence.
 But many of us lack the understanding of how to use this form of intelligence for our benefit.

-A person with well developed intrapersonal intelligence is in tune with themselves.
+A person with well-developed intrapersonal intelligence is in tune with themselves.
 They want to learn about and understand themselves better.
-They aim to discover why they think, feel, act the way they do and learn how to influence the habit patterns and behavious they don’t like about themselves as much.
+They aim to discover why they think, feel, act the way they do and learn how to influence the habit patterns and behaviors they don’t like about themselves as much.

 For example, those with intrapersonal intelligence are often self-disciplined.
 If you know someone that’s able to self-motivate and is an ambitious self-starter, they’re likely exercising their intrapersonal intelligence.

 Someone who’s able to get themselves to the gym every day or practice meditation on a routine basis has enough self-knowledge to know what they need to do to stay motivated and self-disciplined.
 That’s intrapersonal intelligence in action.

 What Is the Difference Between Intrapersonal and Interpersonal Intelligence?